nayms/contracts-v2/docs/architecture.md

 All stakeholders are represented by [Entity](https://github.com/nayms/contracts/blob/master/contracts/Entity.sol) contracts.

 Anyone can deposit funds into an entity but only entity admins can withdraw.
 Entities can use these balances to invest in (i.e. collateralize) policies.

+Entities can create policies, though the rule is that the entity itself must be set as either the broker or capital provider of the created policy.

+### Treasury

 Entities also have an internal _treasury_ which is where policy collateral (and premium payments) is actually stored.
 Funds can be transferred between the entity's "normal" balance and its treasury balance as long as its treasury's collateralization ratio is honoured.

 The treasury has a _virtual balance_, which is the balance it expects to have according to the policies it has collateralized as well as pending claims.
 It has a _real/actual balance_, which is its real balance.
 And it has a collateralization ratio set, which is essentially of the virtual balance to the real balance.